Back to Blog

-A YouTube video encodes information in two ways: the audio track (speech, narration) and the visual track (slides, diagrams, on-screen text).
-Current AI tools work primarily on the audio — converting speech to text and then processing that text.
-For most educational and informational content, the audio contains 90%+ of the meaningful information, so audio-based extraction is highly effective.
+A YouTube video encodes information in two tracks: audio (speech, narration) and visual (slides, diagrams, on-screen text).
+Current AI tools work on the audio track.
+For most academic content — conference talks, lectures, interviews — 90%+ of the citable content is in speech.
+Visual-only content (charts not narrated, code not read aloud) requires separate handling.

 Method 1: YouTube's Built-In Transcript Panel